 You can seemingly buy any accessory for your RV with a few clicks online or at your local camping store.
 However, it can seem nearly impossible to find sheets designed to fit RV bunk beds for some odd reason.
 If you have bunks in your RV, you know what I mean.
 I have a five-year-old daughter who seems to come up with new creative ways of dirtying her RV bunk bed sheets regularly- the latest being chocolate pudding.

 RV bunk beds shipped with your camper are commonly made by Lippert with the signature Teddy Bear logo and come in nonstandard sizes.
-To boot, they’re much thinner than a regular mattress.
+To boot, they’re much thinner than a regular mattresses.
 Fitted twin sheets just don’t fit an RV bunk bed and leave a lot of extra fabric that you need to tuck and secure under the mattress.
 Because of their lightweight design, regular sheets for bunk beds are always coming loose and creating headaches for parents in campgrounds around the world.

 They’re also not very comfortable.
 This element is easy to overlook since adults don’t sleep on them too often.
 While you may not hear many complaints from smaller kids, I can only imagine that this starts to become more of a concern as they get older.